 - Child Benefit (subject to maximum household income thresholds)

 ECO Flex Rules allow local councils to recommend that a householder qualifies for a grant even if they don’t receive one of the qualifying benefits.
-Each council can determine its own ECO Flex Rules but across England generally, you must have a low income and spend more than 10% of your income to heat your home.
+Each council can determine its own ECO Flex Rules and more information can be found by clicking HERE.

 The ECO Flex Scheme and Newcastle Central Heating Grants.